illuhad/illcrawl/readme.md

 ### Building illcrawl
 Once all requirements are satisfied, building should be straightforward.
-  1. Create a build directory:

-  `$ mkdir build`
+  1. Create a build directory: `$ mkdir build`
   2. Execute cmake.
-This will generate a Makefile taylored for your specific system.

-  `$ cmake <Path to Illcrawl source directory>`
+This will generate a Makefile taylored for your specific system: `$ cmake <Path to Illcrawl source directory>`
-  3. Compile:

-  `$ make`
+  3. Compile: `$ make`

 This should create the following executables and libraries in your build directory:
   * libillcrawl_core.a